0xhqli/meXn/README.md

 Then, navigate into each model and fill out the fields you want the model to have.

-To run the server, just cd into server, and type in
+To run the server, just cd into the server folder, and type in
 ```
 node server.js
 ```